Grumman F-9 Cougar: F9F-8

-Work on the F9F-8 began in April, 1953 with three goals: lower the airplane's stall speed, improve aircraft control at high angles of attack, and increase range.
+Work on the F9F-8 began in April 1953 with three goals: lower the airplane's stall speed, improve aircraft control at high angles of attack, and increase range.
 It featured an 8 in (20 cm) stretch in the fuselage and modified wings with a greater chord, an increased area (from 300 to 337 sqfoot), and a dogtooth.
 The airframe changes improved low-speed and high angle of attack flying, and gave more room for fuel tanks.
 The top speed was 704 mph and minimum catapult speed was lowered to 127 kn.
 It also was now capable of breaking the sound barrier in a steep dive.
 All four ammunition boxes were mounted above the guns, in contrast to the split location of most previous F9Fs including the Panther.
 Visibility, which was already very good was improved with the F9F-8.
 601 aircraft were delivered between April 1954 and March 1957.
 Late production F9F-8 aircraft were given the ability to carry four AIM-9 Sidewinder air-to-air missiles under the wings (the first Navy aircraft to deploy with the missiles).
 Most earlier aircraft were later modified to carry Sidewinders.
 A number were given also nuclear bombing equipment.
-The F9F-9 was redesignated F-9J in 1962.
-The F9F-8B aircraft were F9F-8s converted into single-seat attack fighters, later redesignated AF-9J.
+The F9F-8 was redesignated F-9J in 1962.
+The F9F-8B aircraft were F9F-8s converted into attack fighters, later redesignated AF-9J.
 The Navy acquired 377 two-seat F9F-8T trainers between 1956 and 1960.
 They were used for advanced training, weapons training, and carrier training, and served until 1974.
 They were armed with twin 20 mm (.79 in) cannon and could carry a full bombs or missiles load.
 In the 1962 redesignation, these were later called TF-9J.